Continental Airlines: 1990s

 In March 1993, the airline cancelled its services to nine U.S. destinations and six non-U.S. destinations, including all 24 weekly services between the United States and Australia and New Zealand in addition to its flights between Guam and Australia, effective October 31 of that year.
 In 1994, Continental substantially reduced its jet services in Denver and terminated all turboprop operations, which had been unprofitable, reducing Denver from being a hub to a spoke city.

 Between 1993 and 1995, Continental experimented with an "airline within an airline" by launching CALite, later renamed Continental Lite, which provided all-economy, low-fare, no-frills service between primarily leisure destinations.
 Continental Lite operated with a dedicated fleet of 100 McDonnell Douglas DC-9-30, Boeing 737-300, and Boeing 737-500 aircraft, each repainted with the 'Lite' livery and stripped of its first class cabin.
 The service was based primarily at Continental's existing hub in Cleveland as well as a new hub established in Greensboro, North Carolina.
 The experiment proved unsuccessful and was dissolved in 1995.
 Continental's short-lived Greensboro hub was dismantled in the process.
 During this time period Continental was the subject of hostile takeover bids submitted by Delta Air Lines and Northwest Airlines.

 Former Boeing executive Gordon Bethune became president and CEO in October 1994 and was elected chairman of the board of directors in 1996.
 Continental went from being ranked last in most performance categories to winning more J.D.
 Power and Associates awards for Customer Satisfaction than any other airline.
 BusinessWeek magazine named Bethune one of the top 25 Global Managers in 1996 and 1997.
 Under his leadership Continental's stock price rose from $2 to over $50 per share.
 Fortune named Continental among the 100 Best Companies to Work for in America for six consecutive years.
 In his final year piloting the airline Fortune magazine ranked Continental 2004's No. 1 Most Admired Global Airline, a title it earned again in 2005, 2006, 2007 and 2008.
 While at Continental, Bethune created the Go-Forward plan, to fix problems with the airline, which included employee morale, the quality of the product, and the route structure, among others.
 Bethune began by ordering new aircraft in an effort to convert to an all-Boeing fleet.

 Beginning in 1998, Continental again embarked on a program to expand its international operations.
-It inaugurated services to Ireland and Scotland, and in October 1998 the airline received its first Boeing 777-200ER aircraft, allowing non-stop flights from Newark and Houston to Tokyo-Narita, and from Newark to Tel Aviv, Israel.
+It inaugurated services to Ireland and Scotland, and in October 1998 the airline received its first Boeing 777-200ER aircraft, allowing nonstop flights from Newark and Houston to Tokyo–Narita, and from Newark to Tel Aviv, Israel.
 Continental in the same year launched partnerships with Northwest Airlines, Copa Airlines, Avant Airlines, Transbrasil, and Cape Air, and Continental and America West Airlines became the first two US airlines to launch interline electronic ticketing.
 In 1999, Continental Airlines started service between Newark and Zurich, Switzerland, and from Cleveland to London.